godfrey0/resume-1/README.md

 - Meaning to Mindsets
 - Positivity and Wellbeing
 - Support and Service
-- How to Critically reason with Data on Microsoft Excel
+- How to Critically Reason with Data on Microsoft Excel
 - The Fundamentals of Algorithm Design and the Politics of Algorithms -
 Singapore Business Federation Business Institute